Zywave/booster/src/_areas/design-system/patterns/layouts.md

 ## Loading content into cards

-While the data for a card is loading, the card’s contents are replaced with a loading spinner.
-While the card is in a loading state, any actions that could be taken on the card’s content are disabled.
+While the data for a card is loading, the card's contents are replaced with a loading spinner.
+While the card is in a loading state, any actions that could be taken on the card's content are disabled.
 Cards should not change height drastically when data appears and is rendered.

 ### Skeleton screens